DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 This area is largely as described in <span class="citation">K37.
 Study (p.
 66)</span>.
 However, the doors leading to <span class="citation">K36.
 Dining Hall of the Count (p.
 65)</span>, <span class="citation">K45.
 Hall of Heroes (p.
 68)</span>, and <span class="citation">K83.
 Spiral Stair (p.
 85)</span> are locked as described in <span class="citation">The Lands of Barovia: Common Features (p.
 33)</span>.

 In addition, a player who inspects the portrait of Tatyana notices that she is wearing a silver bracelet carved with an intricate pattern of the moon and stars, with a moonstone gem embedded at the center of the moon and multiple lapis-lazuli serving as the stars.
-A player who has previously seen Ireena’s bracelet in [[Act I - Into the Mists/Arc B - Welcome to Barovia#B5e.
-Lugdana’s Knoll|Arc B - Welcome to Barovia]] recognizes it as the same bracelet.
+A player who has previously seen Ireena’s bracelet in [[Act I - Into the Mists/Arc B - Welcome to Barovia#B5j.
+Lugdana's Knoll|Arc B - Welcome to Barovia]] recognizes it as the same bracelet.

 If present, Ireena is disturbed at the sight of the portrait and its clear resemblance to her, and voices her disbelief and discomfort at the thought that Strahd would commission a portrait of her.
 A player who succeeds on a DC 10 Intelligence (Investigation) check discerns that the portrait is centuries old.
 If informed of this fact, Ireena’s discomfort lessens, though she becomes stressed and disturbed at the prospect of this strange woman’s resemblance to her—especially if the players suggest she might be this woman’s reincarnation.

 > [!info]+ **Exiting the Study**
 > A player who departs the study via <span class="citation">K83.
 Spiral Stair (p.
 85)</span> exits the king’s apartments, passes through <span class="citation">K83a.
 Spiral Stair Landing (p.
-85)</span>, and enters the [[#Dungeons]] via [[#P11e.
+85)</span>, and enters the [[Arc P - Ravenloft Heist#P11.
+Dungeons|Dungeons]] via [[#P11e.
 Brazier Room]].
 >
 > The spiral stair landing is largely as described in <span class="citation">K83a.
 Spiral Stair Landing (p.
 85)</span>, but the tapestry is no longer present.
 ### Bath Chamber & Closet